 To create a new project, start by clicking the ⊕ icon in the left menu bar.
 If you haven't created any projects yet, you can also click the New Project button in the sidebar.

-Select the SmartThings location and device from the drop-down menus.
+Select the SmartThings location and device from the menus.
 Then choose one of these options:

-For more information about which option to choose, see the appropriate section below.
+For more information about which metadata option to choose, see the appropriate section below.

 Choose this option if your device already supports existing SmartThings capabilities and can therefore use BHS' general purpose graph metadata.
 Many SmartThings devices (switches, bulbs, thermostats, plugs, etc.) and SmartThings-compatible third party devices support SmartThings capabilities.